Build an Automotive Grade Linux image

 source meta-agl/scripts/aglsetup.sh -m <target-architecture> agl-sota (1)

-As described in the AGL wiki, you will need to edit your
+As described in the AGL documentation, you will need to edit your

 By default, AGL for QEMU boots into an initrd before loading the root filesystem, but as of thud, meta-updater by default uses an initramfs.
 You will need to force the build to use an initramfs by adding this to your